kristerkari/react-native-css-modules-with-media-queries-example/README.md

 This example app re-implements ["Responsive Full Width Tabs" demo](https://tympanus.net/Blueprints/FullWidthTabs/) from Tympanus Codrops website in React Native.

-The example app should look exactly the same in both browser and React Native.
+The example app should look and work exactly the same way in both browser and React Native.

 To see code examples, have a look at [styles.css](/src/styles.css) and [App.js](/src/App.js) inside `src` folder.